hegongshan/gekkofs_fuse/README.md

 Run the application with the preload library: `LD_PRELOAD=<path>/build/lib/libiointer.so ./application`.
 In the case of an MPI application use the `{mpirun, mpiexec} -x` argument.

-Please consult `configure_public.hpp` for log locations and verbosity, etc. `include/configure.hpp` contains file system specific configurations normal user should not be needed to modify.

 ### Logging
 To enable logging the following environment variables are used:
 ADAFS_PRELOAD_LOG_PATH="<path/to/file>" to set the path to the logging file of the client library.